 Marie and her husband Steve have owned and operated Top End Tees Screen-printing and Apparel in Escondido for over 20 years.
 Waldron has also been a member of the Escondido Chamber of Commerce and the Downtown Business Association and many other groups.
 She served 4 years as Honorary Chairman of the California Business Advisory Council which advocated on behalf of California’s small businesses to Congress.

 Previous employers include NBC Sports in New York, Times Mirror Cable TV in San Diego and the New York Mets where she managed promotions and advertising.

-Active in the San Diego region, Waldron was a founding member of the San Diego chapter of CWLA (California Women’s Leadership Association), and is a member of the American Legion Auxiliary.
+Active in the San Diego region, Waldron was a founding member of the San Diego chapter of CWLA (California Women’s Leadership Association), is a member of the Howard Jarvis Taxpayers Association, and the American Legion Auxiliary.

 The Waldron’s have a 17-year old son and Steve is the founder of the successful “Cruisin’ Grand” hotrod event held in downtown Escondido since 1999.
 Marie has a B.S. degree from St. John’s University and has done graduate work at UCSD and SDSU.